Antony-Thornton/MS4--Fitness-Subscription-App/README.md

 14. Comment out step 9 and un comment step 8
 15. Git push changes

-To prevent 500 errors during login on a deployed site you need to make a one line addition to your settings file.
+To prevent 500 errors during login on a deployed site you need to make a one-line addition to your settings file.

     ACCOUNT_EMAIL_VERIFICATION = 'none'